China’s Angriest Newspaper Doesn’t Speak for China

 The problem is, it wasn’t the Chinese government issuing these statements; it was a market-driven tabloid that strives for exactly this sort of attention.

 China is home to nearly 2,000 newspapers — many of them state-owned to some degree and all of them subject to increasingly tight censorship — but few come close to exerting the influence abroad that the Global Times does.
-Established under the ownership of the Party’s flagship paper People’s Daily in 1993, the nationally circulated daily claims a Chinese readership of several million.
+Established under the ownership of the Chinese Communist Party’s flagship paper, the People’s Daily, in 1993, the nationally circulated daily claims a Chinese readership of several million.
 Since 2009, there has also been an English edition that shares editorial content with the Chinese flagship.
-It has earned attention – and notoriety – in China and abroad for its hawkish editorials, and been labeled by Western observers as “China’s Fox News.”
+It has earned attention — and notoriety — in China and abroad for its hawkish editorials and has been labeled by Western observers as “China’s Fox News.”

 But that nickname is revealing in more ways than one.
 By its own admission, the paper’s actual relationship with China’s levers of power is tangential at best.
 And while the Global Times and the Chinese government have interests that overlap, they aren’t nearly identical.
 Several current and former editors at the paper say business incentives drive it to be intentionally provocative whenever possible.
 Provocations that involve straying from the official line of the Chinese government are welcome, so long as they don’t entirely sever the illusion of a tight connection between it and the newspaper.

 The newspaper owes its outsized voice in international media and politics precisely to that illusion of “official” status.
 On its own, the Global Times’s sensationalism (conveniently available in English) may have earned it an international audience, but not nearly the influence it currently enjoys.
-In his rambling interview with the Associated Press, U.S. President Donald Trump cited what was, most likely, the Global Times as evidence his policy was working.
+In his rambling interview with The Associated Press this month, U.S. President Donald Trump cited what was, most likely, the Global Times as evidence his policy was working.
 “You saw the editorial they had in their paper saying they cannot be allowed to have nuclear, you know, et cetera,” he stated.
 “People have said they’ve never seen this ever before in China.”

-Western headlines regularly fail to distinguish between Global Times and the Chinese leadership.
-Take the round of such stories after the election, following Trump’s promises of targeting Beijing over trade “China warns of ‘tit for tat’ on iPhone sales if Trump starts trade war,” read one NBC headline.
+Western headlines regularly fail to distinguish between the Global Times and the Chinese leadership.
+Take the round of such stories after the election, following Trump’s promises of targeting Beijing over trade.
+“China warns of ‘tit for tat’ on iPhone sales if Trump starts trade war,” read one NBC headline.
 “China threatens to cut iPhone sales and replace Boeing with Airbus,” reported the Independent.
 “China warns iPhone sales could be hurt,” said Fox News.
-After Trump’s call from Taiwanese president Tsai Ing-wen, headlines talked of China promising it would ‘take revenge.’
-In every case, it wasn’t ‘China’ that was talking, but one newspaper.
+After Trump’s call with Taiwanese President Tsai Ing-wen, headlines talked of China promising it would “take revenge.”
+In every case, it wasn’t “China” that was talking but one newspaper.

 “As reporters in Beijing, we all loved the Global Times because they said a lot of wacky [things] and gave us something to quote,” joked Barbara Demick, a longtime Beijing correspondent for the Los Angeles Times, at a PEN America event in September.
 “It was like this crazy ultranationalist, and if you were lazy, you could always get a good quote from them.”